ovh/svfs/README.md

 ### Disclaimer
 This is not an official project of the Openstack community.

+### Requirements

+You must install FUSE in order to use this filesystem.

 ### Usage
 Mount all containers for a given tenant :